Kubaryt/heroes3_templates/tournaments.md

 - Matchupy Planowane - Judge from 23 X 2022 to now
 - Sapphire Battleground - Judge from 22 I 2023 to now
 - Kubaryt League - Main Judge from 1 IV 2023 to now
-- Haste of Taste - ~K-Support~ Judge from 4 IV 2023 to now
+- Taste of Haste - ~K-Support~ Judge from 4 IV 2023 to now
+- Matchupy Banowane - Organizer from 19 IV 2023 to now
+- Liga Heroes - Central Committee member from 19 V 2023 to now